Timothysit/williams2018unsupervised-journal-club/main.md

 <font size=5>

- 1. TCA exploit the fact neural data can be organised by trials to give more interpretable components that relate to (a) within trial neural activity and (b) changes in amplitude of these activity across trials
+ 1. TCA exploit the fact neural data can be organised by trials to give more interpretable components that relate to (a) within trial neural activity and (b) changes in amplitude of these activity across trials <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->

- 2. Most task-related components that are retrieved probably can also be found using other methods, but since TCA is unsupservised, you may find components that were not obvious to you initially
+ 2. Most task-related components that are retrieved probably can also be found using other methods, but since TCA is unsupservised, you may find components that were not obvious to you initially <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->

- - Pros: interpretable factors, trial factors, IMO simpler than other extensions/alternatives of PCA (eg. demixed PCA, Gaussian Process Factor Analysis).
+ - Pros: interpretable factors, trial factors, IMO simpler than other extensions/alternatives of PCA (eg. demixed PCA, Gaussian Process Factor Analysis). <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="3" -->

- - Cons: not an established technique, components may be different depending on the selected number of components (though it is possible to re-align them), and no closed form solution so you need to run iterations to get solution (ie. it may be slower)
+ - Cons: not an established technique, components may be different depending on the selected number of components (though it is possible to re-align them), and no closed form solution so you need to run iterations to get solution (ie. it may be slower) <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="4" -->

  </font>